Unlockd enters administration, blames Google’s ‘anti-competitive conduct’

 Melbourne start-up Unlockd – which at the start of this year had been gearing up for an Australian Securities Exchange IPO – has gone into voluntary administration.

-In a statement released this afternoon, Unlockd – which raised more than $60 million since it was founded in 2016 – laid the blame squarely at Google for the its demise, in particular the search giant’s “anti-competitive conduct”.
+In a statement released this afternoon, Unlockd – which raised more than $60 million since it was founded in 2016 – laid the blame squarely at Google for its demise, in particular the search giant’s “anti-competitive conduct”.

 Unlockd – which boasted of having 330,000 monthly users – had been wrangling with Google since it deemed the start-up’s app fell outside its terms of use and threatened to remove it from the Google Play app store.